nicobubulle/Licenses-WebUI/README.md

 Locale negotiation: `?lang=xx` query param → `lang` cookie → `Accept-Language` → default.

 ## Configuration details
-`config.ini` is created automatically with example values.
+`config.ini` is created automatically with example values on first run.
+Missing configuration keys are automatically added with default values when the application starts, and a backup (`.bak`) is created before any updates.
 Edit and restart the application.
 Unknown keys are ignored.
 Percent symbols (%) in webhook URLs are preserved using raw read mode.

 Example TEAMS block:
 ```